Anthony Hamilton (snooker player): 2014–2015

 Hamilton qualified for the 2014 Wuxi Classic, the first ranking event of the 2014–15 season, by beating Andrew Pagett 5–2.
 He defeated Kurt Maflin 5–1 in the first round, but from 4–2 ahead of Stuart Bingham in round two, he went on to lose 5–4.
 He failed to qualify for the Shanghai Masters and International Championship, but knocked out Craig Steadman 6–5 in the first round of the UK Championship, despite Hamilton being docked a frame for arriving late.
-Hamilton said afterwards, "It was rubbish - seriously.
+Hamilton said afterwards, "It was rubbish – seriously.
 I can't play any worse.
 It was a good attitude but rubbish snooker.
 I am rubbish now a lot of the time.
 I am getting old basically.
 It's no fun but it's better than working".
-He reiterated these sentiments after he lost 6–4 to Graeme Dott in the second round stating, "I don't practice much anymore.
+He reiterated these sentiments after he lost 6–4 to Graeme Dott in the second round, stating: "I don't practice much anymore.
 I only play because it is better than working.
 I will have to work for a long time so I just want to swerve it for as long as possible".
 Hamilton qualified for the Indian Open and China Open, but was eliminated in the first round of both.
 He was knocked out in the last 64 of every European Tour to finish 54th on the Order of Merit and 58th in the world rankings.

 2015–2016

-Hamilton began the 2015/2016 season at risk of losing his tour place if his performances were not good enough; despite this, the results proved hard to come by during the first half of the season, with the last 32 appearance at the minor-ranking Event 5 of the European Tour being his best result.
+Hamilton began the 2015/2016 season at risk of losing his tour place if his performances were not good enough; despite this, good results proved hard to come by during the first half of the season – the last-32 appearance at the minor-ranking Event 5 of the European Tour was his best result.
 Hamilton's form improved slightly after the New Year.
 In the first round of the Welsh Open he eliminated the reigning world champion Stuart Bingham 4–1. having produced a break of 72 from 0–71 down to take the final frame.
 He defeated Allan Taylor 4–2, before losing 4–3 to Ben Woollaston in the third round.
 In the 2016 China Open qualifiers, Hamilton was involved in a high-quality match with Kyren Wilson, in which the two players set a record of six consecutive century breaks between them; this included two from Hamilton, but he was beaten 5–3.
 Hamilton finished his season by reaching the final qualifying round for the World Championship, but was edged out 10–9 by Robbie Williams for the Crucible place.
 Hamilton finished the year 71st in the world rankings and therefore outside of the top 64 for the first time since 1992; however, thanks to being placed 64th on the European Order of Merit (one of the eight highest-placed players not in the world top 64), he earned a fresh two-year tour card.